waldyrious/sequelize/CONTRIBUTING.md

 If running on macOS, install [Docker for Mac](https://docs.docker.com/docker-for-mac/).

-Now launch the docker mysql and postgres servers with this command (you can add `-d` to run them in daemon mode):
+Now launch the Docker MySQL and Postgres servers with this command (you can add `-d` to run them in daemon mode):

 ```sh
 $ docker-compose up postgres-95 mysql-57 mssql